 Air Jordan 12 Low ‘Real Pink’ (2004)

-An unforgettable early Y2K women's Air Jordan came the AJ12 Low 'Real Pink'.
-Surfacing at a time when baby pink low rise tracksuit sets and fluffy headphones ruled the world, the 'Real Pink' was an addition many were looking for upon release day.
-With pink hitting the collar and outsole, matched with the equally striking Nisshoki-inspired (Japanese rising sun flag) vertical stitching, this subtle makeup was simply lush.
+An unforgettable, Y2K-adjacent women’s Air Jordan was the AJ12 Low ‘Real Pink’.
+Surfacing at a time when baby pink low-rise tracksuit sets and fluffy headphones ruled the world, the ‘Real Pink’ was an addition many were looking for upon release day.
+With pink hitting the collar and outsole and matched with the equally striking Nisshoki-inspired (Japanese rising sun flag) vertical stitching, this subtle makeup was lush.

 Women’s Air Jordan OG ‘Coconut Milk’ (2021)